Julio César Arana: Rubber baron

 On September 26, 1907 Arana established the Peruvian Amazon Company and had this company registered on the London stock market.
 The total equity of this new company was £1,000,000, a portion of which came from various English investors, some of whom became Peruvian Amazon Company directors.
 This company's territory was composed of property along the Igaraparaná, Caraparaná and Caquetá Rivers which Arana had previously acquired.

 El Dorado, La Uníon, and La Reserva were the only notable Colombian settlements on the Cara-Paraná River and they were raided by Arana's firm in 1908.
-The American engineer Walter Ernest Hardenburg and his friend Walter Perkins were travelling along the Caraparana River, on the way to Bolivia and they were imprisoned by Arana's company around February of 1908.
+The American engineer Walter Ernest Hardenburg and his friend Walter Perkins were travelling along the Caraparana River, on the way to Bolivia and they were imprisoned by Arana's company around February 1908.
 Hardenburg was captured after massacres at La Uníon and La Reserva, while his friend Perkins was captured at La Reserva.
 Perkins told Hardenburg about the atrocities he had seen at La Reserva: and the murder of David Serrano along with 27 of his companions, perpetrated by employees of Arana's company, in cooperation with Peruvian soldiers.
 This information was corroborated by two eyewitnesses, one that provided a deposition to Hardenburg, named Julio Montero and another deposition on this incident was given by a Colombian named Carlos Muragaitio to a Colombian consulate.